CNN’s Jake Tapper Couldn’t Contain His Laughter When Donald Trump’s Chief Of Staff Made This Comment

 “Well, you probably do,” Mulvaney finally said.
 “But I think there are more important things.”

 Earlier this week, House representative Rashida Tlaib, who is the first Palestinian-American woman to be elected into Congress, irked Republicans when she called to “impeach the motherf***er” at a private event.
 While her profane language caused a lot of consternation among GOP members who blamed the young Democrat from debasing the language employed in national discourse, many argued that Tlaib’s comment was not any worse than what Donald Trump himself uses on almost a regular basis.

-He is the one who called to “grab women by their p***y” while also using profane remarks to insult his opponents.
+Trump once admitted that he would “grab women by their p***y” while also using profane remarks to insult his opponents.
 House Representative Adam Schiff said that Trump cannot take the moral high ground when in fact he has converted his name to a profanity.

-“I’m in a unique position to say this,” Schiff said, “considering the president turned my name into a profanity.”
+“I’m in a unique position to say this,” Schiff said, according to the Hill, “considering the president turned my name into a profanity.”